DeathSmack/zamrock/README.md

 # Welcome to ZamRock Projects

-> At ZamRock Projects, our mission is to discover and promote rare and lost ZamRock music, as well as other rare genres, through a wide variety of mixtapes.
-We provide pirate radio services, including 24/7 internet radio, podcasts, videos, a website, and a Discord server [with bridge!].
-Our goal is to create a platform that amplifies underrepresented music, challenges the status quo in the fatcat corporate music industry, and serves as another thorn in capitalist oppression.
+> Our mission at ZamRock Projects is to discover and promote rare and yet to be found ZamRock music.
+Although we like a lot of other rare genres, and play a wide variety via Mixtapes.
+Our goal is to create a platform that amplifies underrepresented music, challenges the status quo in the fatcat corporate music industry, and is another thorn in capitalist oppression.
+As such, we provide pirate radio services, including 24/7 internet radio, podcasts, videos, a website, and a Discord server, with bridge!.

 ## Discover Rare ZamRock Music